Mobile phones and driving

 Research has shown that a driver’s reaction time when using a mobile phone can be worse than if they were driving under the influence of alcohol.

-The Government increased the penalties for drivers using hand-held mobile phones to a fine of £200 and six penalty points on their licence.
+On 25th March 2022, the Government increased the penalties for drivers using hand-held mobile phones to a fine of £1,000 and six penalty points on their licence, or a full driving ban.

 In addition, the driver risks prosecution for careless or dangerous driving if they are involved in a collision or poor driving that can be attributed to using mobile phone.